ChoMPi0/DuloClan-Documentation/audio/play_audio.md

 Assign your AudioClip, adjust the volume and select an input event on which the clip should play.

-The available events are PointerEnter, PointerExit, PointerDown, PointerUp, Click and DoubleClick.
+The available events are :
+* PointerEnter
+* PointerExit
+* PointerDown
+* PointerUp
+* Click
+* DoubleClick.